vkWeb/stock-trading-app/README.md

 Time to get started.
 Feel free to create an issue if you get stuck or if you need help :)

 ```
+# Execute the below commands in `Bash` with administrative privileges

 # Installs pipenv globally
 pip install pipenv